 Platform and Handling

-Sport brakes can now be an option here as we are dealing with a lot more power than the previous classes.
+Sport brakes can now be an option here as we are dealing with a lot more power than in the previous classes.
 It also reduces weight which is always a great thing although street brakes can still be an option if PI is an issue.

 Weight reduction should also be looked at but not prioritized.
 Stage 1 or 2 is enough for cars in this class.

 The choice of transmission is still between sport or race (6-speed only) transmissions.
-Driveline upgrades are still to be used as a small PI gain upgrade In this case, it is to be prioritized over clutch if clutch upgrades do not provide a reduction in clutch times since it reduces more weight.
+Driveline upgrades are still to be used as a small PI gain upgrade.
+In this case, it is to be prioritized over clutch if clutch upgrades do not provide a reduction in clutch times since it reduces more weight.